 Copernicus Government Challenge

-With this Challenge, the European Commission wants to demonstrate that Copernicus is a powerful tool for the public sector, as it enables the delivery of new and cost-effective services for public authorities at the European, national, and local level.
+With this Challenge, the European Commission wanted to demonstrate that Copernicus is a powerful tool for the public sector, as it enables the delivery of new and cost-effective services for public authorities at the European, national, and local level.

 - Applications to monitor the implementation of regulatory obligations (e.g. monitoring of air pollution, water quality, or agriculture subsidies)